7 teams who needed a favour from a rival: title chases, drop dodges and fan-led losses

 Liverpool 0-2 Chelsea, 2010

-Caught in a similar predicament to 1995, Liverpool faced Chelsea in this home fixture laden with unpleasant outcomes.
-A win against Carlo Ancelotti's men would ensure that the fate of the Premier League was in Manchester United's hands with one match remaining (meaning they might surpass the Anfield club's haul of 18 titles); the flip side was that Chelsea represented something of a hate figure after several feisty domestic cup and Champions League clashes.
+Liverpool faced Chelsea in a home game laden with unpleasant outcomes: a win against Carlo Ancelotti's men would put Manchester United in control of their own destiny as they chased a 19th top-flight title – eclipsing Liverpool's record.
+Then again, the Blues were hardly popular in the red half of Merseyside after several feisty domestic cup and Champions League clashes.

-In the end, the result echoed 2013/14's self-destructive denouement: Steven Gerrard gifted a backpass into the path of Didier Drogba, who finished his chance in a 2-0 victory.
-The result left Chelsea only needing to win against Wigan at home to seal their position as champions.
+Steven Gerrard gifted a backpass into the path of Didier Drogba, who finished his chance in a 2-0 victory.
+The result left Chelsea only needing to beat Wigan at home to seal the championship crown.
 They triumphed 8-0.

-Talk about a nightmare situation: on the final day of the 2004/05 campaign, both West Brom and Southampton were locked in four-way relegation battle which also featured Norwich and Crystal Palace.
-The cruel twist to this do-or-die situation came when Portsmouth - mathematically safe from the drop - travelled to The Hawthorns.
-A Pompey win would give Southampton a shot at survival; defeat would all but consign them to the Championship (depending on the other results).

-Unsurprisingly, they did little to cheer their south coast rivals and lost 2-0, prompting ecstatic roars from both sets of supporters.
-Southampton were relegated – and would have been anyway after losing to Manchester United – while West Brom enjoyed a dramatic stay of execution after Palace drew 2-2 with south London rivals Charlton.

 Get the best features, fun and footballing frolics straight to your inbox every week.